-While the inflatable pad is removable, it’s not insulated or thick enough to serve any other function than as a component the backpack.
+While the inflatable pad is removable, it’s not insulated or thick enough to serve any other function than as a component of the backpack.
 This is a missed opportunity for multi-use gear, in my opinion, one of the cornerstones of ultralight and lightweight backpacking gear.
 The inflatable pad is also too long to easily fit into the backpack pocket provided and must be doubled over and scrunched down to fit.
 One gets the feeling that the pack and pad were bundled together, rather than being purposely designed for each other.

-The pad has a permanent air tube connected with a push button valve to release air and deflate it.
-When you receive the pack, the air tube is routed through a hole in the base of the main compartment through the hip belt to a plastic bulb inside the right hand hip belt pocket.
+The pad has a permanent air tube connected with a push-button valve to release air and deflate it.
+When you receive the pack, the air tube is routed through a hole in the base of the main compartment through the hip belt to a plastic bulb inside the right-hand hip belt pocket.
 You squeeze this bulb to inflate the pad, but it makes that hip belt pocket worthless for much else.

 I recommend you take the bulb off the hose (it’s removable – I checked with the manufacturer) and reroute the hose so that it sticks out one of the holes in the mesh behind your back.
 This frees up the second hip belt pocket.
 It’s easy to re-attach the bulb to the hose.
 Just don’t lose it.

-While the pad augments the stiffness of the frame, the real work is performed by an U-shaped aluminum frame stay that slots into channels sewn into the back of the pocket holding the pad.
+While the pad augments the stiffness of the frame, the real work is performed by a U-shaped aluminum frame stay that slots into channels sewn into the back of the pocket holding the pad.
 This frame stay, which weighs just 3.4 ounces, is removable, but I wouldn’t recommend it because you’ll experience some torso collapse with a heavily loaded pack.
 The stay terminates behind the hip belt in the bottom of the main compartment and is responsible for most of the load transfer to the hip belt.

 Hip Belt and Shoulder Pads